open-contracting/deploy/docs/deploy/create_server.rst

       .. note::

-         If you drag the slider to the minimum, the disc size will be changed to 5 GiB, which is too small.
+         If you drag the slider to the minimum, the disc size will be changed to 5 GiB, which is too little.

    #.
 Set *Operating system* to "Ubuntu 18.04 (LTS)"
    #.
 Check *Enable backups*